-- In this chapter, we presented the results of a simulation of a solar water collector with the goal of studying the thermal and thermodynamic behavior of the water in the collector and determining numerically the ideal case with the highest possible efficiency. - The data from the Adrar region measured experimentally by the URERMS for 5 January 2020 was used because if the 5th of January performance is acceptable as a minimum, we may expect a higher performance in the remaining months of the year. - The problem was approached numerically, based on the finite volume method, using a CFD code (Ansys Fluent). - At first, the tests were carried out using four mass flow rates (0.001 kg/s, 0.0008 kg/s, 0.0004 kg/s) and 0.0001 kg/s) taken from the current literature and the external market as being the most frequently used flow rates. - After the tests we noticed that 0.0001 kg/s is the best flow rate that with the desired operation and it gives us the best performance with a gain of almost 50 degrees which is very satisfying. - Then, taking into account temperature and radiation changes throughout the day, we simulated the behaviour of the collector in different periods of the day with the recently chosen flow rate and we saw that the efficiency is between 30 and 49 degrees.
+- In this chapter, the results of the numerical simulation of a flat plate air collector have been presented with the goal of studying the thermal behavior of the air flow through the canal and determining its maximum efficiency throughout the day.

+- The data from the Adrar region measured experimentally by the URERMS for 5 January 2020 was used because if we guarantee that the performance on 5 January is acceptable as a minimum, then we can always expect a higher performance at other times of the year.

+- The problem was approached numerically, based on the finite volume method, using a CFD code (Ansys Fluent).

+- Firstly, the tests were carried out using four input speeds (0.3 m/s, 0.1 m/s, 0.08 m/s and 0.05 m/s) taken from the current literature and the external market as being among the most frequently used input speeds.

+- After several tests, we have found that the 0.05 m/s velocity is the best air inlet velocity which gives us the best possible performance with a gain of almost 35 degrees at 12:00 which is very satisfying.

+- Then, we simulated the behaviour of the collector in different periods of the day with the recently chosen input velocity to check the evolution of the air temperature profile and we saw that the efficiency is between 7 and 35 degrees considering the changes of the temperature and the radiation all along the day.

-General Conclusion
+General conclusion

-In this work, we have undertaken a 3D numerical simulation of the thermal fields of a flat plate solar water heater (preheater), in steady state.
-This study is based on the comparison between different flow rates in order to optimise the residence time of the water circulating in a parallel tube configuration, and to have a larger temperature difference at the collector outlet.
+In this work, we have undertaken a 3D numerical simulation of the thermal fields of a flat plate air collector (solar dryer), in steady state.
+This study is based on the comparison between different inlet velocities in order to optimise the residence time of the air flowing in a rectangular channel as much as possible, and to have a larger temperature difference at the outlet of the collector.
 Our numerical model is based on the general equations of conservation of mass (continuity), momentum and energy.
-The results obtained from the proposed geometry, materials and dimensions highlight the influence of the flow rate on the water temperature, as the heat transfer between the absorbing wall and the tubes will be increasingly important when the water flows slowly.
-The lower the flow rate, the slower the residence time and the higher the outlet temperature.
-It can also be seen that there is an optimum flow rate for the system, even if the flow rate is further reduced the same results are obtained.
-We also notice that the distribution of the thermal field is not homogeneous in the whole system, because the flow rate is divided over the seven tubes connected in parallel.
-The flow rate in the first tubes near the water inlet is greater than in the last tubes.
-The lower the flow rate, the more energy it receives.
+The results obtained from the proposed geometry, materials and dimensions highlight the influence of the inlet velocity on the air temperature, as the heat transfer between the absorbing wall and the tubes will be increasingly important when the air flows slowly.
+The lower the velocity, the slower the residence time, the higher the exit temperature.
+It can also be seen that there is an optimal speed for the system, even if the speed is decreased more, the same results are obtained.
+It can also be seen that the distribution of the thermal field is not homogeneous throughout the system, as the flow is divided over the entire surface of the collector with the air circulation.
+The lower the velocity, the more energy it receives.

-Finally, the study of the solar water heater with the serpentine tube shape is proposed as a perspective.
-This solution can correct the non-homogeneity of the thermal field in the whole system, as it will have only one flow circulating in all the tubes.
+Finally, the study of the two-absorber collector or the addition of several baffles is proposed as a perspective.
+This solution can set up the homogeneity of the thermal field in the whole system, as there will be only one velocity flowing in the canal.